Things could always be better. We may think that we could be happy if only they were.

 CHANGING OUR MINDS

 Gratitude is happiness.
-You can’t achieve a status of happiness unless you are happy with your status.
+You can’t achieve a happy status unless you are happy with things as they are.

 Gratitude’s role is to put beauty in the eye of the beholder.
 If we reframe things and focus on the positive, it is possible to increase the value of what we have through a simple change in mindset.
 This makes us better off than we were before, even though the change is intangible.